mahim02580/DESCO-electricity-meter-low-balance-alert-bot/README.md

 Create a .env file in the same directory as the script:

 ACCOUNT_NUMBER=YOUR_METER_ACCOUNT_NUMBER

 EMAIL=your_email@gmail.com

 APP_PASSWORD=your_gmail_app_password

-_⚠ Gmail requires an App Password — not regular password._
+_⚠ Gmail requires an App Password — not a regular password._

 ### ▶️ How to Run

-Run manually from terminal:
+Run manually from the terminal:

 `python main.py`

-Or set a scheduled task / cronjob for auto-checking every hour.

 ### 📧 Email Alert Example